ovis-hpc/ldms/ldms/scripts/ldms-static-test.rst

    | Append the named variable to the list of those that
      will be substituted in generated yaml. @variable@ is replaced with the current value.
 May be repeated.
+     By default "-S i" is assumed and @i@ is substituted.

 -z
    |